-Campus Security Authorities generally receive training on an annual basis at the beginning of the calendar year, and may be conducted through various methods, such as, in-person training, video modules, or on-line training.
+Campus Security Authorities generally receive training on an annual basis at the beginning of the calendar year, and may consist of a variety of platforms, such as, in-person training, video modules, or online training.
 CSA Training may include information about the history of the Clery Act, Clery Crimes, Clery Geography, when and how to report allegations of Clery Crimes, and the NYFA's timely warning and emergency notification process.